gep13/gep13/input/blog/uk-msdn-blog.md

 Title: UK MSDN Blog
 Published: 12/9/2010
 Tags:
-- General
+- general
-- Microsoft
+- microsoft
-- MSDN
+- msdn
 ---

 Here is a link for your favourites: